syntaxsurge/creator-bank/docs/youtube-demo-script.md

 1. **Action:** Click the `Connect wallet` button in the navbar.
    - **Voice-over:** “Let’s connect a wallet.
 CreatorBank ships with Passport, so every Mezo-ready wallet is just a click away.”
+2. **On-screen:** Keep the Passport modal visible showing Xverse, Leather, and RainbowKit options.
-2. **Voice-over:** “CreatorBank ships with Mezo Passport by default, so Bitcoin-native wallets like Xverse show up next to RainbowKit favourites.”
+   - **Voice-over:** “CreatorBank ships with Mezo Passport by default, so Bitcoin-native wallets like Xverse show up next to RainbowKit favourites.”
 3. **On-screen:** After connecting, point to the balance/network badges in the header.
 Mention live MUSD balance polling via viem.
    - **Voice-over:** “Once connected, the header lights up with my active chain and live MUSD balance, all pulled through viem in real time.”
 4. **Optional:** Toggle theme to show minimal UI polish.